irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 ### Miniguns (+Hailstorm):
 * Time to kill and breakpoints are identical for headshots, but better for bodyshots due to Gilza's health pool updates.
 * Ammo capacity stats changed from 750(mag)/750(total) to 600(mag)/900(total).
+* Similarly to LMG's, are now capable of piercing through multiple enemies for better crowd control.
+Note that hitting body armor prevents multi-enemy piercing.
 * Reload sped up by 20%.
 * Ammo pick up altered, and is now different between the two miniguns we have, since one does more damage per bullet then another.
 * Hailstorm now has 210/525 ammo, better accuracy/stability stats and no damage drop-off penalties, but it's ability to pierce multiple enemies in volley mode was removed.